Identities of De-colonisation - Australia and the Asian Identity

 Japan’s eventual defeat had far reaching consequences for its identity, not least because its new constitution was written by the United States.
 The constitution enshrined a number of laws that steered Japan from being a militaristic nation bound to respect the emperor to a liberal democracy with power enshrined in the people.

 A number of conflicts have emerged between the values of the socially liberal constitution and the values symbolised by Japan’s history.
 For example, the Japanese national anthem, Kimigayo, was the national anthem during its imperial years and closely associated with saluting the Emperor.
-For that reason, some schools have resisted directives to perform the national anthem.
+For that reason, most public schools have resisted directives to perform the national anthem.
 In 1999, a specific directive to schools from the education ministry proposed that if Japanese students could not respect their own symbols, then they would not be able to respect the symbols of other nations.
+Teachers responded by ignoring the ministry.

 While the expression of a Japanese identity has been complicated by some of the incompatibilities with the imperial history and liberal constitution, it has also been complicated by China and Korea expressing displeasure that Japan has not taken a German style approach to war history.
 Specifically, they have accused the present generation of Japan as not being sorry for what their ancestors did.
 The criticisms by Korea and China are recent phenomena and can perhaps be seen as functions of wider geo-political manoeuvring.
 Past leaders have accepted Japanese apologies and shown a desire to have mutually beneficially relations.